UVADS/orientation-technical/lessons/lesson-unix-101.md

 # Unix 101
 **Executive Summary:** This Document is the lesson plan for unix.
 We will teach using 'Bash' (Bourne Again Shell).
 We will explore how to get access to a Bash terminal regardless of operating system.
 And then the first commands a user commonly encounters.

-## Main takeaway: It is worth it to become proficient with Bash
+## Main takeaway: It is worth it to become proficient with Unix
+## Backup takeaway: If you are using a mouse, you are usually slowing yourself down

 ## Definitions
 1. Unix - a family of operating systems